QuantEcon/lecture-python-intro/lectures/eigen_II.md

 !pip install quantecon
 ```

-In this lecture we will begin with the foundational concepts in spectral theory.

 Then we will explore the Perron-Frobenius Theorem and connect it to applications in Markov chains and networks.

 We will use the following imports: